helidon-io/helidon/docs/modules/webclient.md

 default; configure `proxy.type` as `none`, or use `Proxy.noProxy()` programmatically, to use an advertised alternative.

-Requests with caller-supplied connections or explicit transport addresses, including client `base-address` and Unix domain socket transports, do not learn or use alternative services.
+Requests with caller-supplied connections or Unix domain socket transport addresses do not learn or use alternative services.
+An `InetSocketAddress` supplied through client `base-address` or request `address` updates the request URI host and port, so Alt-Svc applies to that resulting origin.

 WebClient honors the configured TLS policy as-is when connecting to an alternative.
 This includes custom TLS managers, custom SSL contexts, disabled